 We should make it a point to make dua for all things big and small.
 It is the beginning of wisdom to realize that big and small are arbitrary labels that are totally irrelevant in this context.
 Nothing is too big for Whom we are asking from; nothing is too small for the one who is asking.
 That is why we have been taught to ask Allah when we need something as small as shoelaces.
 We should ask as a beggar, as a destitute person, for that is what we in reality are in relationship to Allah.
 At the same time we should ask with great hope and conviction that we shall be granted our prayers.
 We should remember the Hadith: "There is nothing more dear to Allah than a servant making dua to Him."
 On the other hand, a prayer lacking concentration and conviction is no prayer at all.

-We should make dua at all times, not only during times of distress.
+We should make dua at all times, not only during times of distress when times are difficult, we should make dua for ease and when times are good, make dua to thank Allah.
 The Prophet Muhammad said: "Whosoever desires that Allah answers his duas in unfavorable and difficult conditions, he should make plentiful dua in days of ease and comfort."
 Also he said: "The person who does not ask from Allah, Allah becomes angry with him."

 We should ask for all of our needs: those related to this world as well as those related to the Hereafter.
 Those who only concentrate on the former are, in effect, announcing that they don't care for their life in the permanent abode.
 They should blame no body but themselves for the total ruin in that world that Qur'an assures us awaits them.
 Those who only concentrate on the later are also showing lack of balance, for we need Allah's help to lead a good life here as well.